puppetlabs/bolt/pre-docs/bolt_installing.md

         sudo yum install puppet-bolt
         ```

     -   SUSE Linux Enterprise Server 12

         ```
         sudo rpm -Uvh https://yum.puppet.com/puppet5/puppet5-release-sles-12.noarch.rpm
         sudo zypper install puppet-bolt
         ```

 2. Run a Bolt command and get started.

     ```
     bolt --help
     ```

-## Install Bolt as a gem
+## Install Bolt as a gem {#task-4877}

 Install Ruby 2.3 or above and Bolt.

 If Ruby is already included in your operating system, verify that it is version 2.3 or above.
+Run `ruby -v`.

 1. To install the dependencies required to install Bolt, run the command that corresponds to your operating system.
     -   For Fedora 27

         ```